lesliehamachi/lesliehamachi.github.io/_posts/2024-9-23-new-research-students-starting-fall-2024.md

 tags: news
 ---

-Welcome to three new undergraduate students joining the Hamachi Group for spring quarter research:
+Welcome to three new undergraduate students joining the Hamachi Group for fall quarter research:
 Winston Untung (Materials Engineering), Han Diep (Materials Engineering), and Martin Nelson (Chemistry).
 We are excited to have you join the team.